 The bottom of the unit is the washer.
 It is called a top-loader, and you know why.
 The dryer above it is a side loader – you couldn’t reach a top loader up that high.
 Also, dryers in general are side loaders because the drum orbits on a lateral axis, tumbling the clothes as it dries them.
 Typical washers oscillate around a vertical axis.
 To transfer just-washed laundry from the washer on the bottom to the the dryer on the top, we observed the laundry-doer must:

 - Open both doors.

 - Grab a handful of damp laundry.

 - Stand up to transfer this handful to the dryer.

 Again and again, while the laundry-doer was bending over retrieving just-washed laundry, the dryer door would not stay to the side.

 It would swing around to be in just the right place for laundry-doers to hit their heads, their necks, or their backs on the dryer door when they stood up.
 On two occasions, we observed a simple modification that prevented this from happening.
-Users had placed small magnets to hold the door wide open, flush with the front of the dryer, out of the way.
+A few users had placed small magnets to hold the door wide open, flush with the front of the dryer and out of the way.